 Does this mean I recommend diagramming everything?
 No!
 UML Diagrams take time to make, and, just like any other form of documentation, can become outdated if not readily maintained.

-However, I have absolutely used UML Class Diagram relationships to “sketch out” a design idea on the board.
+However, I have used UML Class Diagram relationships to “sketch out” a design idea on the board.
 Additionally, I find UML Diagrams are a useful way to help visually communicate design pattern structure, which will be important when learning common design patterns.
 But when I say “sketch out”, I mean on a whiteboard to help me solidify an idea before I jump into code.
+I do not directly translate UML Diagrams to code, for example, and I let myself make design changes while writing code, as I will find ideas that I overlooked in my original design.

 So do not take me presenting this unit as a vital industry skill that all companies require programmers to do: it isn’t, and they don’t.
-However, UML class diagrams are a common means of communication that are worth learning.
+However, UML class diagrams are a common enough means of communication that they are worth learning the basics of.